-&lt;sup>44 B. Massop and M.J.
+44 B. Massop and M.J.
 Bradford, "Importance of Large Woody Debris for Juvenile Chinook Salmon Habitat in Boreal Forest Streams in the Upper Yukon River Basin, Canadian Journal of Forestry Resources, Vol. 35, 2004, pp. 1955-1966.

-The occurrence of pests and diseases affecting tree populations is an emerging issue within Southeastern Wisconsin and has had great impact on the riparian corridors adjacent to Oak Creek and other streams within the watershed.
+The occurrence of pests and diseases affecting tree populations is an emerging issue within the Southeastern Wisconsin Region, and has had great impact on the riparian corridors adjacent to Oak Creek and other streams within the watershed.
 Of particular concern is the rapid emergence and spread of the emerald ash borer.
-Deceased ash trees killed by emerald ash borer are plentiful within the riparian lands adjacent to most of the streams within the watershed, particularly in Milwaukee County parkland along the Oak Creek parkway in the Middle Oak Creek, Lower Oak Creek, and Lower Oak Creek-Mill Pond assessment area (see Figure 4.31 and Map 4.13).
+The presence of emerald ash borer has been confirmed in the entire Oak Creek watershed.
+Deceased ash trees are plentiful within the riparian lands adjacent to most of the streams within the watershed, particularly in Milwaukee County parkland along the Oak Creek parkway in the Middle Oak Creek, Lower Oak Creek, and Lower Oak Creek - Mill Pond assessment area (see Figure 4.31 and Map 4.13).
 As these trees continue to die, it can be expected that the amount of large woody material that enters Oak Creek and its tributaries will increase.

 Commission staff encountered debris jams of varying size and impact along surveyed streams during their surveys in 2016 and 2017.
-Staff observed 51 debris jams along Oak Creek, 21 along North Branch Oak Creek, and 22 along the lower portion of the Mitchell Field Drainage Ditch (see Table 4.1).
-Locations of these inventoried debris jams are shown on Maps S.13 through S.35 in Appendix S. Many of the debris jams observed were created by trees that had recently fallen and were causing minor accumulations of debris but were still allowing the majority of stream flow to easily pass (see Figure 4.32).
+Observed debris jams included 51 along Oak Creek, 21 along North Branch Oak Creek, and 22 along the lower portion of the Mitchell Field Drainage Ditch (see Table 4.1).
+Locations of these inventoried debris jams are shown on Maps S.13 through S.35 in Appendix S. Many of the debris jams observed were created by trees that had recently fallen and were causing minor accumulations of debris, but were still allowing the majority of stream flow to easily pass (see Figure 4.32).
 While these minor jams were not a problem at the time of survey, and actually provide excellent fish habitat, they can accumulate debris and escalate in severity.
-The most severe jams were observed within the Middle Oak Creek, Lower Oak Creek, and Lower Oak Creek-Mill Pond assessment areas (see Figure 4.33).
+The most severe debris jams were observed within the Middle Oak Creek, Lower Oak Creek, and Lower Oak Creek - Mill Pond assessment areas (see Figure 4.33).
 Several of these severe debris jams were close to six feet in height and caused substantial backwater impacts.
-Municipalities seemed to be proactive in removing severe debris jams that accumulated at bridges and culverts within the watershed, as Commission staff observed sites that had previously been accumulating debris had been cleared, including at the Shepherd Avenue culvert (shown in Figure 4.30).
+Municipalities seemed to be proactive in removing severe debris jams that accumulated at bridges and culverts within the watershed, as Commission field crews observed sites that had previously been accumulating debris had been cleared, including at the Shepherd Avenue culvert (shown in Figure 4.30).
 However, large debris jams at many locations that are not as easily accessible can remain for years.
 Debris jams of this nature can potentially act as impediments to fish passage.
 There were 37 debris jams observed by Commission staff that appeared to have the potential to impede fish movement to some degree.
-Locations of these jams are shown on Map 4.14a.
+Locations of these debris jams are shown on Map 4.14a.